 Welcome to Sunderland RCA

-Value for money and excitement with the Northern League Division 1 at Meadow Park.
+Value for money and excitement with the Northern League Division 1 in Ryhope.
 The standard admission prices for highly competitive Northern League football are £6.00 and £4.00 for concessions.
 Non-standard prices may apply to particular games and will be announced in advance.
-Season tickets are £70 and £50 concessions, unchanged from last season, but please note that, because of changes in FA rules, these no longer include FA Cup and FA Vase games.
+Season tickets are £70 and £50 concessions, unchanged from last season.
+Season tickets do not include any cup matches.
 Sunderland RCA is a family friendly club: new fans and spectators are always welcome and entry for accompanied children is free.

 The Fans Forum is here.

 Reports and information from previous seasons are here.

 Grass Routes, former Northern League Chairman Mike Amos's blog, is here.

 Sunderland RCA will, all being well, return to football on Tuesday, 13th April 2021 in the Durham Challenge cup Kick off 7.30pm

 The match will take place at the Ford Quarry Hub against Chester-Le-Sreet United from the Wearside League.

 There is also a post season friendly arranged against Scottish club Elgin Albion on Saturday, 8th May 2021 kick off 3.00pm.